Defining Alcoholism

 It is therefore easier, for an alcoholic to assign an external locus of responsibility, than admit responsibility for one event, which could lead to admission of guilt and a tidal wave of emotions which they are not equipped to handle.

-Those who have had active alcohol addiction for a long time usually manifest symptoms of:
+Those who have had heavy alcohol use for a long time usually manifest symptoms of:

 What do alcoholics find enjoyable about drinking so much?